AlexRmlt/ethicbot-rasa/data/nlu.md

 - Not at all
 - thats all i can think of
 - None I can think of
+- These are all involved persons
+- /deny
+- No further actions I can think of
+- I don't think so
+- Thats all for now
+- In this case there would not arise any consequences
+- That were all possible options

 ## intent:deontology
 - /deontology